nithinsubbiah/flexattention-mi350x-blog/README.md

 `aggregate_landed.py` prints the tables used in the post along with the observed spread;
 `plot_landed.py` renders the figures from the same logs, so the charts and tables cannot disagree.

-## Open items before submission

-- Author byline is a `TODO` placeholder in the front matter.
-- `thumbnail` currently points at the fp16 chart; ROCm posts normally use a designed cover image.
-- The Flash Attention parity comparison is cited from the upstream PR review and was not reproduced here, since this build was compiled without the fused attention backends.